Thailand And Vietnam

 Klong Khone is a small community located in Samut Songkhram that suffered in the past from deforestation and forest degradation.
-Led by the village leaders, an initiative to restore the mangrove forests and follow a more sustainable socio-economical path has turned Klong Khone around today into an award winning eco-tourism location.
+Led by the village leaders, an initiative to restore the mangrove forests and follow a more sustainable socio-economical path has turned Klong Khone around today into an award-winning eco-tourism location.

 Today the community forest of Klong Khone is rich in biodiversity and the locals have better livelihoods from sustainable fisheries and eco-tourism.
-The community also established the Klong Khone Mangrove Conservation Center which overlooks mangrove conservation, helps manages sustainable eco-tourism for the community, and raises awareness about mangrove forests to the general public.
+The community also established the Klong Khone Mangrove Conservation Center which overlooks mangrove conservation, helps manage sustainable eco-tourism for the community, and raises awareness about mangrove forests to the general public.

 The program includes:

 - Cruise to the mangrove forests where Princess Maha Chakri Sirindhorn together with locals started the Mangrove Planting project.
-The visitors will also have chance to plant your own mangrove.
+The visitors will also have a chance to plant your own mangrove.

 - 1 lunch at local hut.